StephenOTT/forms-manager/README.md

         )
     }
    ```
-1. During a Update, the new item is injected into the .update() to apply the internal automatic checks and updates (such as the Optimistic locking check).
+1. During an Update, the new item is injected into the .update() to apply the internal automatic checks and updates (such as the Optimistic locking check).

+Words:

+Default
+Strategy
+Simple
+Basic
+Factory
+Service
+System
+Handler